jethrokuan/braindump/content/posts/the_art_of_doing_science_and_engineering.md

 +++
-title = "The Art Of Doing Science And Engineering" author = ["Jethro Kuan"] draft = false
+title = "Book: The Art Of Doing Science And Engineering" author = ["Jethro Kuan"] draft = false
 +++